Description: Brings soft on/off capability to the Raspberry Pi.

-This works great with any Raspberry Pi project, including the PSPi.
+This works great with any Raspberry Pi project.

 The connections labeled -IN and +IN are for the power input.
-This can come directly from a 5v power supply, or even from a battery pack.
+This can come directly from a 5v power supply or from a battery pack.
 Both the front and back of the board are shown here for clarity.

 The SWITCH connection goes to one side a momentary switch, and the other side of the momentary switch is connected to -IN.